patricsteiner/patricsteiner.github.io/_posts/2021-05-05-getting-organized-with-svelte-and-supabase.md

 **Verdict**: Supabase is not (yet) a replacement for Firebase, but as long as you don't need specific Firebase features such as analytics, ML or other GCP stuff, I think you'll be quite happy with Supabase. 😊

 ## The product: Samsboard
 [Here it is](https://samsboard.vercel.app), a minimal viable product that does exactly what I want it to do and nothing else: A postit board that replaces my whiteboard (finally i can actually use my whiteboard to draw etc.).
+The app is not mobile friendly, because it is not supposed to be used on a smartphone but on a desktop or tablet.

 ![Samsboard](/images/samsboard.png)